Seeking diversified exposure to international small cap companies

 Highlights

-The Causeway International Small Cap Fund (“Fund”) outperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs four bottom-up factor categories – valuation, earnings growth, technical indicators, and competitive strength – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-In April, the strategy’s value factors produced the highest returns among our alpha factor groups, and value is the best-performing factor YTD and over the last twelve months.
-Following a challenging first quarter, our earnings growth factors also posted positive returns last month.
-However, the strategy’s competitive strength and technical factors generated negative monthly returns.
-Our macroeconomic and country aggregate factors were also negative indicators in April as countries exhibiting superior top-down metrics generally underperformed those with relatively weaker characteristics.
-All factor group returns remain positive from inception of the Fund (10/20/14) to the end of April.
+The Causeway International Small Cap Fund ("Fund"), on a net asset value basis, outperformed the Index during the month.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories - valuation, sentiment, technical indicators, quality, and corporate events - and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+Though alpha factor performance was mixed in March, most alpha factors posted positive performance in the first quarter overall.
+Valuation was the best-performing alpha factor category in March and over the last twelve months.
+The strategy's sentiment and technical factors delivered negative returns in March, though both were relatively flat for the first quarter.
+Our quality and corporate events alpha factors both posted positive returns for March and the first quarter.
+Our macroeconomic and country aggregate factors posted negative returns in March as countries exhibiting stronger metrics (such as Taiwan) underperformed those with relatively weaker characteristics (such as India and Brazil).
+All factor groups remain positive on an inception to date basis.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the fund holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Diversification does not protect against market loss.
 Current and future holdings will be subject to risk.
 International and emerging markets investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
 Emerging markets and smaller companies involve additional risks and higher volatility.